 Check out the links below for details on each week's poses:

 You made it to the end of the 30-Day Yoga Challenge!
 Take some time to appreciate that accomplishment — and let us know how it went in our Challenge Facebook Group.

-When you're ready, keep your momentum going with a new challenge, such as:
+When you're ready, keep your momentum going with a new challenge:

 You can do any of our challenges on your own whenever you want, or you can visit our Challenges page to see what we have planned for the full year.